Alternative Sources Of Finance For Early Stage And Growing Businesses

 Revolving Credit Facilities

 A revolving credit facility is a flexible type of working capital finance.
-This product is similar to an overdraft facility, and allows businesses to draw down on funds.
+This product is similar to an overdraft facility and allows businesses to draw down on funds.
 Fees for the service are calculated by an interest rate applied to the borrowed amount and the length of time this credit is borrowed for.

-The amount of credit made available tends to be calculated as one month’s worth of revenues, with the business owner having to give a personal guarantee, rather than security of assets.
+The amount of credit made available tends to be calculated as one month’s worth of revenues, with the business owner having to give a personal guarantee, rather than the security of assets.